 Tip #5 – Write about it.

-So if you’ve spent your morning admiring life’s gifts, and the majority of your day expressing that gratitude to the world and its inhabitants, I have a strong sense that by night time you’ll have a lot of great things to say about the day!
+So, if you’ve spent your morning admiring life’s gifts and the majority of your day expressing that gratitude to the world and its inhabitants, I have a strong sense that by night time, you’ll have a lot of great things to say about the day!
 How can we solidify the feel-good vibes from such a day?

-See if you can take out 5 minutes and write yourself an email about the 5 highlights of your day.
-My husband and I will often check in with each other before bedtime, to share what we’re feeling grateful for about today.
+See if you can take 5 minutes and write yourself an email about the 5 highlights of your day.
+My husband and I will often check in with each other before bedtime to share what we’re feeling grateful for about today.
 A variation to this prompt is, asking yourself what you feel “abundant” in today.
 Weaving in some of that abundance mindset work while you’re at it *wink*.

-Note: If you enjoy journalling, I’ve also put together tons of journaling ideas to complement gratitude writing, in this article.
+Note: If you enjoy journalling, I’ve also put together tons of journaling ideas to complement gratitude writing in this article.

-Tip #6 – Return the favor.
+Tip #6 – Return the favour.

 What would the world be like if not only were we grateful, but people felt grateful towards us?

 The truth is, we may feel unappreciated for many things, but the mind has ways of exaggerating and taking this disappointment to the next level.
 I recognized this in myself: I would often brush off compliments for my articles.
 I’d feel dejected after a few days that nobody cared about my work.
-And it took years to realize that people were genuinely appreciating what I did and that it was me that wasn’t receiving their love.
+And it took years to realize that people were genuinely appreciating what I did and that it was me who wasn’t receiving their love.

-Grateful living isn’t just about being thankful for others – it’s also about acknowledging how you impact others too.
+Grateful living isn’t just about being thankful for others – it’s also about acknowledging how you impact others, too.

 What are some compliments you brush off or blatantly reject?